kawhyte/owbuilders-website/src/pages/index.md

     content: Drawings made to articulate and communicate design concept or proposal;
       such as for an exhibition, review, or publication.
   - title: Drafting
-    content: "Drafting is the visual language of industry, construction and engineering.
+    content: Drafting is the visual language of industry, construction and engineering.
-      Drafting services will employ any number of professional and experience drafters.
-      \n\nDrafting services will be able to provide technical drawings for any purpose, including unit developments, extensions, alterations, and permit applications and will work across many industries including industrial design, surveying, engineering, construction, mining, and materials handling. "
+      Drafting services will be able to provide technical drawings for any purpose, including unit developments, extensions, alterations, and Local permit applications and will work across many industries including industrial design, surveying, engineering, construction, mining, and materials handling.
   - title: Working Drawing
     content: "Working drawings provide graphical, and dimensioned information.
 This data is used by the contractors to build their work or help suppliers to create